-What you don’t say can – and will – be used against you in a job interview.
 If you come to an interview chewing gum or drinking coffee or water, you will already have one strike against you.
 Too much perfume or not enough deodorant won’t help either.
 Not being dressed appropriately or having scuffed shoes will give you a second strike.
-Talking or texting on your phone or listening to an iPod while waiting to be called for the interview may be your final strike and you could be done with your candidacy before you even say a word.
+Talking or texting on your phone or listening to an iPod while waiting to be called for the interview may be your final strike.
+As these strikes add up, you could be done with your candidacy before you even say a word.

 What you do say

-Your verbal communications are important.
+Your verbal communication skills are important.
 Don’t use slang.
 Speak clearly and concisely.
 If you need to think about a response to an interview question, that’s fine.
 It’s better to think before you talk than to stumble over your words.
-Practice answering some interview questions so you’re comfortable responding the basics (again, Google ‘interview questions”).
+Practice answering some interview questions so you’re comfortable responding to the basics (again, Google ‘interview questions”).

 It can be easy to get distracted during a job interview.
 It’s stressful and you’re in the hot seat when it comes to having to respond to questions.
 That said, if you do your best to listen to what the interviewer is asking, it will be easier to frame appropriate responses.